diantonioandrea/NAQRA/README.md

 ### Interface

 Moreover, the repository provides an interface that includes the `Vector` and `Matrix` structures, some output methods, and the `Eigenvalues` function for higher-level usage.
-Vectors can be created, accessed, and edited using the `NewVector`, `GetVectorAt`, and `SetVectorAt` methods.
+Vectors can be created, accessed, edited and deleted using the `NewVector`, `GetVectorAt`, `SetVectorAt`, and `FreeVector` methods.
 Similarly, matrices can be manipulated with methods whose name follows the same conventions.